For public safety, The Garfield Center has issued the following set of policies and protocols for patron attendance in 2022:

 WHAT THE GCA ASKS FOR FROM THE PUBLIC:

-Due to rising cases of the Delta variant, and because the vaccine is still not approved and available for young children, the GCA now requires all patrons, staff and house staff volunteers to wear a mask while inside the building.
+5/27/2022 – Due to the current HIGH community level status for Kent County the GCA now requires all patrons, staff and house staff volunteers to wear a mask while inside the building.
 Masks are required regardless of your vaccination status.

 The GCA’s policies and procedures are subject to change based on any new mandates, regulations and/or recommendations from Kent County, the State of Maryland, the Federal Government and/or the CDC (Centers for Disease Control).
 The GCA also reserves the right to make decisions based on the needs of our organization and staff.